 Presets are basically formulas that someone has developed to achieve a distinct look with a photo.

 Presets are applied to the full photo at the simple click of the mouse.
 You can use presets much like filters in mobile photo apps, and they dramatically change the image qualities.

 A monochrome preset will automatically convert a colour photo in an instant.

-The best thing about presets is that if you create your own editing settings in the Develop tab of Lightroom, you can save this as a custom preset.
+The best thing about presets is that if you create your own editing and export settings in the Develop tab of Lightroom, you can save this as a custom preset.
 That way, you can apply it to any photo at any time in the future.

 Creating Black And White Images